blank0826/AI-CheckersGame/README.md

 ### 3. [Logic](https://github.com/blank0826/AI-CheckersGame/blob/master/Logic.java)
 ----
-This is the main class of the Checkers Game where the whole game takes place updating board, moving pieces and making all the algorithm based decisions.
+This is the main class of the Checkers Game where the whole game takes place updating the board, moving pieces, and making all the algorithm-based decisions.

 ### **<ins>Functions Used</ins>**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**1.
 Logic (int algoNum)**<br />